R0CKH0PP3R/OoT/README.md

 The script takes the source dir as the first argument and the Reloaded dir the second.
 Each texture found in the source dir is compared against its counterpart and scaled accordingly.
 Nothing is overwritten, the created images are saved in a new directory.

 Get the Reloaded texture pack here: https://github.com/GhostlyDark/OoT-Reloaded-SoH

+You can use Retro to extract original textures from your SoH oot to use as the source reference in this instance.
+Dispite some missing color channels, the sizes will be correct and that's all that we need them for here.

 Usage example:
 ```